Bachelor of Science, Major in Kinesiology

 Must earn a "C" or better for all ATTR, KINE, and/or SPMT courses.

-KINE 1331 should be taken Freshman year, or the first semester as a transfer.
+KINE 1331 should be taken during the first year, first semester, or the first semester as a transfer.

 CHEM 1406 is a prerequisite for CHEM 1407.